 Sampling was conducted to obtain altered material from pegmatites for laboratory mineralogical characterization in order to identify halloysite.

-In the first pegmatite sample (Figure 3 A), collected at the coordinates 806170E 7679674N, is inserted in the geological context of Andrelândia Unit, it was possible to observe vestiges of old workings, which are now silted up, with only a few tailings mounds found in the area.
+The first pegmatite sample (Figure 3 A), collected at the coordinates 806170E 7679674N, is inserted in the geological context of Andrelândia Unit, it was possible to observe vestiges of old workings, which are now silted up, with only a few tailings mounds found in the area.
 The tailings are mostly altered, with whitish color, containing subhedral quartz crystals ranging from fine to coarse, subhedral grains of centimetric to decimetric muscovite, subhedral feldspar grains with fine to coarse granulometry, and kaolin.

 The second pegmatite sample (Figure 3 B) was obtained at coordinates 804232E 7676482N, also inserted in the geological context of the Andrelândia Unit.
 It has a light color, shows an intense alteration process and is basically composed of kaolin, subhedral muscovite grains, subhedral feldspar and subhedral quartz.
 It is hosted in a weathered orthogneiss in an outcrop having approximate dimensions of 8 meters high by 6 meters wide.